Bloodstream infection: Diagnosis

 Bacteremia is most commonly diagnosed by blood culture, in which a sample of blood drawn from the vein by needle puncture is allowed to incubate with a medium that promotes bacterial growth.

 If bacteria are present in the bloodstream at the time the sample is obtained, the bacteria will multiply and can thereby be detected.

+Recent technical procedures enable the isolation of bacteria from whole blood within an hour without the need for blood culture, although these methods have been verified only for bacteria-spiked blood of healthy donors and not yet for septic patient samples.

 Any bacteria that incidentally find their way to the culture medium will also multiply.
 For example, if the skin is not adequately cleaned before needle puncture, contamination of the blood sample with normal bacteria that live on the surface of the skin can occur.
 For this reason, blood cultures must be drawn with great attention to sterile process.
 The presence of certain bacteria in the blood culture, such as Staphylococcus aureus, Streptococcus pneumoniae, and Escherichia coli almost never represent a contamination of the sample.
 On the other hand, contamination may be more highly suspected if organisms like Staphylococcus epidermidis or Cutibacterium acnes grow in the blood culture.

 Two blood cultures drawn from separate sites of the body are often sufficient to diagnose bacteremia.
 Two out of two cultures growing the same type of bacteria usually represents a real bacteremia, particularly if the organism that grows is not a common contaminant.
 One out of two positive cultures will usually prompt a repeat set of blood cultures to be drawn to confirm whether a contaminant or a real bacteremia is present.
 The patient's skin is typically cleaned with an alcohol-based product prior to drawing blood to prevent contamination.
 Blood cultures may be repeated at intervals to determine if persistent—rather than transient—bacteremia is present.

 Prior to drawing blood cultures, a thorough patient history should be taken with particular regard to presence of both fevers and chills, other focal signs of infection such as in the skin or soft tissue, a state of immunosuppression, or any recent invasive procedures.

 Ultrasound of the heart is recommended in all those with bacteremia due to Staphylococcus aureus to rule out infectious endocarditis.